hotpacket/modelstealing/model-card.md

 ### Data

-I created datasets from public stock price data for the last 4 years (NVDA.csv and AAPL.csv), submitted them to the victim model Docker image, and recorded the victim model's recommendations as the classification (i.e., label) I wanted my model to predict.
+I created datasets from public stock price data for the last 4 years (nvidia.csv and AAPL.csv), submitted them to the victim model Docker image, and recorded the victim model's recommendations as the classification (i.e., label) I wanted my model to predict.
 More detail about the datasets can be found in the datasheet here.

 I had no access to the datasets originally used to train the victim model.